triptease/docs/README.md

 #### What data do we never read?

 We never read any sensitive information such as:
+- Guest details
-- Guest details (first name, last name, address, email, telephone etc)
+    - First name, last name,
+    - Address,
+    - Email,
+    - Telephone etc
-- Payment details (card number, expiry etc)
+- Payment details
+    - Card number,
+    - Expiry etc

 For more information head over to our help section on [How Triptease Collects and Uses Data](https://help.triptease.com/en/collections/102136-getting-started#how-triptease-collects-and-uses-data).